 Laboratory tests based on blood and urine can be important indicators of nutritional status, but they are influenced by non-nutritional factors as well.
-Lab results can be altered by medications, hydration status, and disease states or other metabolic processes, such as stress.
+Lab results can be altered by medicines, how much fluid you drink, and other issues, such as stress.
 As with the other areas of nutrition assessment, biochemical data need to be viewed as a part of the whole.

 Typically, a physician will order a basic metabolic panel or complete metabolic panel, a complete blood count, and a lipid panel.
 The most commonly addressed lab work outside of any acute illnesses is: glucose, hemoglobin A1C, total cholesterol, HDL, LDL, triglycerides and TSH level.

-If you have blood work done, you may request a copy of the results from your provider or view via an online health management program that your physician’s office utilizes.
-It is your right to have access to these numbers.
+If you have blood work done, you may request a copy of the results from your provider or view via an online health management program that your physician’s office uses.
+It is your right to know your numbers.
 Ask your physician for an explanation of any lab that is out of the normal range.

 I tried to order food through Memorial room service, but was told I can’t have what I want.
 Why not?